breakintoprogram/next-bbc-basic/releases/README.md

 These releases are compiled on an ad-hoc basis and have been tested on the MiSTer Next core, ZEsarUX emulator (9.2) and CSpect (2.13.01)

+#### Using with ZEsarUX

-If you are using ZEsarUX, please use the nex file that ends in "_em"; this binary is assembled slightly differently to get around some bugs in the emulator, namely ULA hardware scrolling.
+Please use the nex file that ends in "_em"; this binary is assembled slightly differently to get around some bugs in the emulator, namely ULA hardware scrolling.

+Also, to use file IO, you will need to copy the nex file to the img file and launch from the Next browser.
+The esxDOS file system is not initialised properly if the nex file is dragged into the emulator or loaded using Smart Load.

+##### 20210524: Version 0.06
+- Added disk operations LOAD, CHAIN and SAVE

 ##### 20210523: Version 0.05
 - Added disk operations *CAT and *CD